-A snazzy new road means you can now travel from Panama City to the Caribbean Coast in two hours.
+A snazzy new road means you can now travel from Panama City to the Caribbean Coast of Panama in two hours.
 This easy access has brought renewed talk of improving tourism infrastructure in this lightly visited area of the country but, as we found out when we visited Puerto Lindo and Portobelo, that’s largely still just talk.

 Never stay in a hostel with no woman on staff

 Puerto Lindo means “beautiful port” in Spanish, but it wasn’t.
 The slim, grey beach in Puerto Lindo was littered with trash and the pier was ratty and occupied by locals who failed to return our greetings.
 School seemed to be permanently out.
 Sitting around was the preferred day job.